mnberthe/aws-solutions-architect-associate-notes/README.md

 __How differ  EFS, FSx for Windows, or FSx for Lustre__
 - __EFS__: When you need distributed, highly resilient storage for Linux instances and Linux-based applications.
 - __Amazon FSx__ for Windows: When you need centralized storage for Windows-based applications, such as SharePoint\ Microsoft SQL Server, Workspaces, IIS Web Server, or any other native Microsoft application.
-- __Amazon FSx for Lustre__ When you need high-speed, high-capacity distributed storage.
-This will be for\ applications that do high performance computing (HPC), financial modeling, etc.\ Remember that FSx for Lustre can store data directly on S3
+- __Amazon FSx for Lustre__ When you need high-speed, high-capacity distributed storage.\
+  This will be for applications that do high performance computing (HPC), financial modeling, etc.\
+  Remember that FSx for Lustre can store data directly on S3

+ # Aws Backup